 The walls are blank and tell the children nothing about what the building was used for or who built it.
 They are only able to project their own limited knowledge onto it.
 The mansion-house is redefined by another population’s thoughts.

-In the final stanza the mansion is presented as only a “dirty house” in one corner of a “gutted world.”
+In the final stanza of ‘A Postcard from a Volcano,’ the mansion is presented as only a “dirty house” in one corner of a “gutted world.”
 It is a “tatter” of what it used to be, in both its structure and the place it holds in the mind of those who acknowledge it.
 The image of the “aureole” comes up again in the final line, lending the conclusion hope.

-This future world is embodied though a dirty house behind which the sun rises “opulent[ly]” or luxuriously.
+This future world is embodied through a dirty house behind which the sun rises “opulent[ly]” or luxuriously.
 It casts a “gold” light onto the top of an otherwise dirty house.